-National NF Skin and Mental Health Survey
+International NF Skin and Mental Health Survey

-The National Neurofibromatosis Skin and Mental Health Survey collects information about Canadians living with neurofibromatosis type 1 (NF1) and their experiences with this disorder, particularly regarding cutaneous (skin-related) symptoms and their impact on mental health.
+The International Neurofibromatosis Skin and Mental Health Survey collects information about Canadians living with neurofibromatosis type 1 (NF1) and their experiences with this disorder, particularly regarding cutaneous (skin-related) symptoms and their impact on mental health.

 The information gathered will then be analyzed and drafted into a report that will be used to better inform the public and the government about the cutaneous symptoms of NF1 and its mental health effects.